The Django admin documentation generator¶

 View reference¶

-Each URL in your site has a separate entry in the admindocs
+Each URL in your site has a separate entry in the admindocs page, and

 clicking on a given URL will show you the corresponding view.
 Helpful things